 - Pricing of the home will be determined, as well as what type of loans you’ll allow and what earnest money you require.

 - All items included in the home sale.
-Common are all kitchen appliances, garage cabinets and shelves.
+Common inclusions are all kitchen appliances, garage cabinets and shelves.
 Washers and dryers are sometimes included.
 Possibly pool tables or saunas.
 Nothing is impossible to list as an inclusion.
-Remember that all items permanently attached to the wall could or will be expected to be included in the home sale unless expressly excluded.
+Remember that all items permanently attached to the wall will be expected to be included in the home sale unless expressly excluded.

 - All items that will be excluded.
 Common items for exclusion include: freezer in the garage, certain cabinets in the garage, curtains, TV’s.
 Side note for TV’s: specify if you are taking the bracket.
 If you are taking the bracket, you will have to patch and touch up the damaged wall.
 You can always make items negotiable.
 This means that you do not want to automatically include them in the sale but you’d be willing to part from them at the right price.

 - Home Owners Association (HOA): If you have an HOA, now is the time to learn where you can get all the associations’ documents to present to the buyer.
 There is a list of required documents listed in the Contract to Buy and Sell.
 The earlier you get these from the association the better.
 We’ll be able to assist you with suggestions.

 - Carbon monoxide detectors: these are required by state law and need to be placed within 15 feet of all bedrooms or in rooms where there is a system with combustion fuel.

 - How any retained earnest money is distributed.

 There are owners that opt to not fill out this form.
 This is especially common with sellers who have never lived in the property because it was an investment.
 Even if you have never lived in the home, either you or the property manager should know about repairs that have been made during the time of the ownership.

 There are two types of questions in this disclosure: